CumulusNetworks/docs/content/cumulus-netq-412/Whats-New/_index.md

 ## Compatible Agent Versions

-The NetQ 4.12 server is compatible with NetQ Agent 4.10.1 or later.
-You can install NetQ Agents on switches and servers running:
+The NetQ 4.12 server is compatible with the NetQ 4.12 agent.
+You can install NetQ agents on switches and servers running:

 - Cumulus Linux 5.0.0 or later (Spectrum switches)
 - Ubuntu 22.04, 20.04